wesselb/NeuralProcesses.jl/README.md

             dim_out   =2dim_y,
             num_layers=num_decoder_layers
         ),
-        # The `HeterogeneousGaussian` likelihood automatically splits its inputs
+        # The `HeterogeneousGaussianLikelihood` automatically splits its inputs
         # in two along the feature dimension, and treats the first half as the
         # mean and second half as the standard deviation of a Gaussian
         # distribution.
-        HeterogeneousGaussian()
+        HeterogeneousGaussianLikelihood()
     )

 cnp = Model(encoder, decoder)